AARYA22pro/Movie-rating-prediction/README.md

- Build a model that predicts the rating of a movie based on features like genre, director, and actors.
+1. Build a model that predicts the rating of a movie based on features like genre, director, and actors.
 You can use regression techniques to tackle this problem.
- The goal is to analyze historical movie data and develop a model that accurately estimates the rating given to a movie by users or critics.
+2. The goal is to analyze historical movie data and develop a model that accurately estimates the rating given to a movie by users or critics.
- Movie Rating Prediction project enables you to explore data analysis, preprocessing, feature engineering, and machine learning modeling techniques.
+3. Movie Rating Prediction project enables you to explore data analysis, preprocessing, feature engineering, and machine learning modeling techniques.
 It provides insights into the factors that influence movie ratings and allows you to build a model that can estimate the ratings of movies accurately
- This project uses machine learning techniques to predict the rating of Indian movies based on features like genre, director, actors, and runtime.
-Both regression and classification models are implemented to predict numeric ratings and classify them into categories (Low, Medium, High).

 📌 Features

-Regression using Random Forest Regressor
+1.Regression using Random Forest Regressor

-Classification using:
+2.Classification using:

-Logistic Regression
+        *Logistic Regression

-Random Forest Classifier
+        *Random Forest Classifier

-Support Vector Machine (SVM)
+        *Support Vector Machine (SVM)

-Data preprocessing, encoding, and visualization
+3.Data preprocessing, encoding, and visualization

-Model evaluation using:
+4.Model evaluation using:

-Accuracy
+        *Accuracy

-F1 Score
+        *F1 Score

-Confusion Matrix
+        *Confusion Matrix

-Feature importance via:
+5.Feature importance via:

-Random Forest
+        *Random Forest

-SHAP (SHapley Additive exPlanations)
+        *SHAP (SHapley Additive exPlanations)

 🧠 Objective

 To analyze historical IMDb movie data and build predictive models that:

-Estimate movie ratings (numerical regression)
+        *Estimate movie ratings (numerical regression)

-Classify movies into Low / Medium / High rating categories
+        *Classify movies into Low / Medium / High rating categories

 📂 Dataset

 File: IMDb Movies India.csv

 Columns Used:

-Genre

-Director

-Actors

-Runtime

-Rating
+ 1.Genre

+ 2.Director

+ 3.Actors

+ 4.Runtime

+ 5.Rating

 Dataset should be placed in the /content folder or adjust file_path accordingly.

 📊 Algorithms Used

 Task	        Algorithms
 Regression	Random Forest Regressor
 Classification	Logistic Regression, Random Forest, SVM

 🧪 Evaluation Metrics

-R² Score
+        *R² Score

-RMSE

-Accuracy
+        *RMSE

+        *Accuracy

-F1 Score
+        *F1 Score

-Confusion Matrix
+        *Confusion Matrix

-Feature Importance

-SHAP Summary Plot

 📈 Visualizations

-Actual vs Predicted Ratings
+        1.Actual vs Predicted Ratings

-Confusion Matrices
+        2.Confusion Matrices

-Accuracy & F1 Score Comparison
+        3.Accuracy & F1 Score Comparison

-Feature Importance Bar Chart

-SHAP Summary Plot

 🚀 How to Run

-pip install pandas numpy matplotlib seaborn scikit-learn shap Place your IMDb Movies India.csv file in the specified path and run the Python script.
+        *pip install pandas numpy matplotlib seaborn scikit-learn shap Place your IMDb Movies India.csv file in the specified path and run the Python script.

 📎 Sample Output

-Regression:
+        1.Regression:

-R² Score: ~0.65
+                *R² Score: ~0.65

-RMSE: ~0.80
+                *RMSE: ~0.80

-Classification:
+        2.Classification:

-Accuracy and F1 Score comparison
+                *Accuracy and F1 Score comparison

-SHAP plot highlighting top predictive features
+                *SHAP plot highlighting top predictive features

- Insights
+🧠 Insights

-Genre and Director have high influence on movie ratings.
+        *Genre and Director have high influence on movie ratings.

-Random Forest performs consistently well across both tasks.
+        *Random Forest performs consistently well across both tasks.

-SHAP reveals individual feature contributions to model decisions.
+        *SHAP reveals individual feature contributions to model decisions.

 📌 Future Improvements

-Incorporate more features like Votes, Year, Language
+        *Incorporate more features like Votes, Year, Language

-Hyperparameter tuning for models
+        *Hyperparameter tuning for models

-Use deep learning models for improved prediction
+        *Use deep learning models for improved prediction

-Deploy as a web app using Streamlit or Flask
+        *Deploy as a web app using Streamlit or Flask